visgl/math.gl/docs/modules/proj4/README.md

 ## Geospatial Coordinate Systems

 There are an infinite number of possible coordinate systems; therefore strict syntax is required to describe the parameters of any given CRS.
-This module supports PROJ strings, WKT1 and WKT2 strings, and PROJJSON objects.
+Standard, proj4-independent definitions are provided by [`@math.gl/crs`](../crs/README.md).
+This module supports authority codes, PROJ strings, WKT1 and WKT2 strings, and a subset of PROJJSON objects.

+PROJJSON is an OSGeo/PROJ specification designed as a lossless JSON encoding of OGC WKT2:2019 / ISO 19162:2019; it is not independently an OGC or ISO standard. `@math.gl/crs` models the full PROJJSON v0.7 CRS union, while proj4js 2.20.9 currently transforms `GeographicCRS`, `GeodeticCRS`, `ProjectedCRS`, and `BoundCRS` objects. `Proj4CRSDefinition` exposes that narrower object subset at compile time.
+Valid `CompoundCRS` and `VerticalCRS` objects can still be represented with `PROJJSONCRS`, but cannot be passed to `Proj4Projection`.

 Within WKT there exists both OGC WKT and ESRI WKT syntax; both are generally supported though some more-obscure projection keywords may not be used.
+WKT definitions remain strings at this API boundary.
 Note that PROJ strings [can be slightly more accurate](https://github.com/proj4js/proj4js/issues/222) in some circumstances than WKT strings.

 There are thousands of named "EPSG" projections.
 This module only includes aliases for those in the section below by default.
 To use a different EPSG projection, you can use https://epsg.io.
 For example, https://epsg.io/4326 defines standard longitude-latitude coordinates and lists multiple projection definitions.
 Choose an `OGC WKT`, `ESRI WKT`, `PROJ.4`, or `PROJJSON` definition.